junyan59/Android-Boggle-Game/README.md

 ### How to play

+Install the boggle_game.apk in your android device.
 To start the game, press the "Play" button on the main page.
 The cube grid board would show up, with the timer (upper left corner) and the score (upper right corner).
 To select letters, taping on the letter on the cube grid board, selected letters will show in the text view below the board.

 ![Image of Play](./images/UI_Screen Shot_Play.png)